Ken Avery begins his 12th year as Gardener.

 The Sanctuary itself enjoyed a good season.
 Especially outstanding was the magnificent display of Cardinal Flower in the lower garden.
 The tiny Wild Poinsettia (so fascinating to me) did themselves proud in the upper garden, expanding in size and number.
 So did the Prairie Dock (a very tall, showy, pale yellow Sunflower type which was introduced to the garden seven years ago and seems to like where it lives.
-[This is historically incorrect as Eloise Butler planted it in 1923, then Martha Crone planted it several times, first in 1939, but those plantings were in the older part of the Garden, not the new prairie area.
-She is referring only to the more recent plantings in the prairie area by Ken Avery in 1963 and 1970.]
+[This is historically incorrect as Eloise Butler planted it in 1923, then Martha Crone planted it several times, first in 1939, then 1942, 1951 and 1955.
+She may be referring only to the more recent plantings in the prairie area by Ken Avery in 1963 and 1970.]

 The drinking fountain reference is the memorial to Mrs. Alvin Witt (Bernice), who had passed away in June.
 The fountain is located directly in front of the Martha Crone Shelter.

 On December 4, Carl W. Rawson passed away.
-He was a founding member of The Friends and a director from 1954 unitl 1969 and was honorary director till his death.
+He was a charter member of The Friends and a director from 1954 until 1969 and was honorary director till his death.
 Martha Crone announced his death in the January 1971 newsletter.